 There are many others, so shop around to get the best price.
 I’d recommend avoiding registering for a free domain with a web hosting company, as they may have a restriction that only allows you to use that domain with a plan on their service.
 That could be a problem when you want to move to another host later on in your business.

-When you create a membership, consider how your domain name fits with your online presence.
+When creating a membership, consider how your domain name fits your online presence.
 You may have a domain dedicated to your membership site, or perhaps you use a subdomain for an existing website that you operate.

 Something like my.domain.com can work.
 You may also decide to host your membership plan on the same domain as your public content and just add membership functionality.
 It can work, but it may also add issues down the road.